List of terms and acronyms you are likely to encounter when working in emergency communications.

 A written agreement between two organizations describing their cooperative efforts.
 For our purposes, a written agreement between ARES®/RACES groups and their Served Agency(ies).
 This agreement details what services will be provided by the ARES®/RACES group and what commitment the Served Agency makes in return.

-A State OES definition of the entire county, including the unincorporated county land together with all the cities.
+A State OES definition of the entire county, including the unincorporated county land together with all the cities within the county.

 A station, or more likely, an operator who is running a radio network.
 He or she is in charge with maintaining the orderly flow of traffic on that net.